MG-5/vfd-clock-hardware/README.md

 * time syncronisation line for every second

 ### Known issues in rev 1.0
-* octal buffer for PWM use seems do not works for dimming
+* octal buffer for PWM use seems do not works for dimming (firmware-based solution)
   * workaround: dimming solved by adding turn-off points in mulitplexing routine
 * SPI is not suitable for controlling 20-bit shift register
   * cut traces and wire up to another pins